Isabelle-123/todoAppReact/README.md

-A todo app with React and Redux for practice.
+A Todo app made with React and Redux.

+You can add todos and delete them by clicking on the todo.